The 13 Areas of Diversity Every Recruiter Needs to Know

 12. Geographical location

-Where someone chooses to live or has to live is a huge topic when it comes to diversity and inclusion.
+Where someone chooses to live or has to live is a huge topic regarding diversity and inclusion.
 We cannot judge a person’s character on their zip code.
 Plus, if you’re hiring a remote team, a company should be flexible toward time zones to get the best talent possible.

 13. Citizenship

 Lastly, citizenship.
 Diversity is not always easy to achieve; this article has probably established that.
-One of the most significant and costly areas, on many occasions, is hiring people with different citizenship.
+On many occasions, one of the most significant and costly areas is hiring people with different citizenship.

 Wrapping it all up

 Diversity is not something you only try to see.
-You hear it, you include it, and you strive for it.
-It’s something that any workplace should be championing.
+You hear it, include it, and strive for it.
+It’s something that any workplace should champion.

-Especially in times of crisis, the quest for diversity tends to take a back seat- yet it’s something that should be a priority and mission no matter what the company is experiencing.
+The quest for diversity tends to take a back seat, especially in times of crisis, yet it should be a priority and mission no matter what the company is experiencing.

-Diversity is not a “nice to have” it’s a need to have.
-In being aware of these 13 areas discussed, your company is not only leading the way for a more open and diverse workplace but a more open and inclusive world.
+Diversity is not a “nice to have,” it’s a need.
+By being aware of these 13 areas discussed, your company is not only leading the way for a more open and diverse workplace but also for a more open and inclusive world.

 Author Bio